MrFunEGUY/Civil-Wars/SteamDesc.md

 [h1]Notes:[/h1]

-Your  empire capital and core sector will never rebel under any circumstances.
+Your  empire capital and full core sector will never rebel under any circumstances.
+Planets (not the capital) in the core sector can be taken by Scientists and Generals in some Civil Wars, though.

 --